General Program Requirements

 Credit by Examination (Challenge)

 Regularly enrolled students may be permitted to obtain credit by examination in subject matter fields in which they are especially qualified through training or experience, but for which credit or advanced placement has not been given.
-Unit credits for courses successfully challenged will not be awarded until students have successfully completed 15 units of additional work at Foothill College.

 Challenge is limited to those courses recommended by the divisions and approved by the dean.
 There are special limitations for challenging foreign language courses, courses that depend on laboratory or activity experiences, or courses in a sequence.
 Students may not challenge a course at a lower level than one they have successfully completed in the same department.
 The examination may include written, oral, or skill tests, or a combination of all three, and will be sufficiently comprehensive to determine that the student has essentially the same knowledge and skills as a student who successfully completes the course.
 A student is not permitted to obtain credit by examination unless enrolled in the course and fully informed by the instructor of the requirements for successful completion.
 The grade received is entered on the student's permanent record.